Teenage Mutant Ninja Turtles Adventures: Major story arcs

-The present-day Turtles are returning home in an airplane with the recently blinded Michaelangelo when they are attacked by Dead-Eye.
+The present-day Turtles are returning home in an airplane with the recently blinded Michelangelo when they are attacked by Dead-Eye.
 Future Don and Raph come to the present to find the Mutanimals dead and Slash attacks them.
 Candy stops Slash and tells of how the Mutanimals really died.
 After burying the Mutanimals, Future Don, Raph, Candy, and Slash head out to find the present-day Turtles.
 They find out that the plane carrying the Turtles crashed and the Coast Guard picked up the pilot and Mike.
 They land on a nearby island to come up with a plan when they are attacked by Null and his minions.
 The Turtles take care of the minions, while Candy is kidnapped by Null.
 The Turtles go after Null while present-day Leo and Don goes after Mike.
 The group chase Null to Maligna's Hive World hidden on the dark side of the moon.
 Their ship was used as a distraction while they "time slipped" their way onto the hive world.
 Present-day Raph leads the way and Slash attacks the hive heart, alerting Maligna of their presence.
 The hive attacks and they save Candy as the hive slowly plunges into the sun.
 Slash tells them to leave while he prevents "the insects" from repairing the ship.
 Slash and the hive world burn up in the sun as the Turtles escape.